feba773/sweet-shop-project/README.md

 ## My AI Usage

 ### Tools Used
-* **Gemini**: I worked with Gemini as a pair-programming assistant throughout the entire development process.
+* **Gemini**: I worked with Gemini as a pair-programming assistant throughout the development process.

 ### How I Used It
 I integrated Gemini as a pair-programming assistant to accelerate development and improve code quality.
 My usage focused on the following areas: